 The most common transportation around the city is the legendary tuktuk.
 Ten-minute ride can cost $2-$3.
 Too pricy if you ask a struggling Filipina traveler like me.
 Better walk if you’re not in a hurry.

-Getting old and wanting convenience more and more, I primarily used Book Me Bus, a transportation booking website in Cambodia, for all my buses in Cembodia and border crossings.
+Getting old and wanting convenience more and more, I primarily used 12Go, a transportation booking website in Southeast Asia for all my buses in Cambodia and border crossings.
 I didn’t have to go to travel agencies or bus operators to book a ticket.
 All time schedules are available.
 All I need is tap the website and book my bus, pay by credit card, and I get my ticket on my email and I just show up at the provided address.
 Pick up request is also available!

 You can also book you a private taxi and boat (river cruising is big in Phnom Penh!).